hypercerts-org/hypercerts/docs/docs/minting-guide/step-by-step.md

 An icon for the top left part of the card.
 This could be your project logo.
 It will be automatically masked to the shape of a circle.

+Logo images look best with an aspect ratio of 1.0 (square-shaped).

+The easiest way is to find an image you like in your web browser, right click "Copy Image Address", and paste it in the field.
 Images stored on IPFS should be referenced through a hosted URL service, e.g., `https://cloudflare-ipfs.com/ipfs/<CID>`.

 #### Background Banner Image

 A background image that will extend across the upper half of the artwork.
 This could be your project masthead or a unique piece of art.

-We recommend using a picture with dimensions of at least 512 x 342 pixels.
+Banner images look best with an aspect ratio of 1.5 (e.g., 600 x 400 pixels).
+The dimensions should be at least 320 pixels wide and 214 pixels high to avoid stretching.

 Currently we don't support zoom / cropping, so you will need to test the look and feel on your own.

+The easiest way is to find an image you like in your web browser, right click "Copy Image Address", and paste it in the field.
 Images stored on IPFS should be referenced through a hosted URL service, e.g., `https://cloudflare-ipfs.com/ipfs/<CID>`.

 ### Work Scope fields